mrlebass/DuckDuckGo/README.md

 ## Contributing
 Contributions are welcome!
 Feel free to open issues and pull requests.

-## Objective: Conduct a search on DuckDuckGo for the latest Bitcoin news.

-- Requirements:

-  - Cypress vs. 10.7.0;

-  - Use step nomenclature in the Camel Case standard;

-  - Use describe and it nomenclature in a clear and objective way;

-  - Create comments in the code in order to make it clear what was developed in the requirements;

-  - Configure the project for low Chrome consumption in e2e settings;

-  - Use commands as a good practice to code the scenarios below.

 ## Comments:

   - It was used step nomenclature in the Camel Case standard;